BlueStampEng/BSE_Template_Portfolio/index.md

 # Bill of Materials
 Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.
 Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
-Click Preview (next to Edit on the top of this editor) to check that your links are working properly, and commit your changes and refresh your Github page to enusre it is rendering properly.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your language needs.
+Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|